Basic requirements and recommendations

-For TYPO3 6.2 and TYPO3 7.x, only the source is available (consisting of the index.php and typo3 folder).
+Download the TYPO3 source.
 If you want to use a dedicated source for your website, just copy the contents of the folder in the source tar.gz/zip file into your website's document root.

 If you want to use a centralized source which will be used by several websites, you need to store the source in a central place and create the following symlinks in the document root of your website: